PawseySC/performance-modelling-tools/README.md

 * `docs/` : Contains mkdocs documentation
 * `examples/` : Contains example configurations for creating profile data and processing output with the tools in this repository.
 * `spack/` : Contains spack environments for various Pawsey systems that provide hpc-toolkit and other useful tools.
+* `tests/`: Contains some simple tests for exploring device offloading with HIP, CUDA, OpenMP.
+Currently has a single test, `warmup/`

 ## Getting Help